Lil Wilkinson Realty Logo

 Self Inspections

 Most homebuyers share the same desire - to have their next home look as good beneath the surface as it appears to be.
-Buyers will normally seek professional help to answer questions about leaking roofs, safe wiring, and plumbing issues.
+Buyers will normally seek professional inspectors to answer questions about leaking roofs, safe wiring, and plumbing issues.

 1. Defective Plumbing